 4. Great Communication Skills

 Your IT tech support person will be representing your company with users as an intermediary between them and the IT department.
-Communication is critical for proper resolution of issues.
+Communication is critical for the proper resolution of issues.
 The support technician must have great listening skills.
 They must be able to decipher the problem by listening to the user and then translating the descriptions in tech language to the IT department.
 They must then go back and explain the solution in simple terms to the user with limited tech knowledge so they can understand it.
 They should be able to educate the user.
 Often, they will have to handle stressed-out or angry users and learn how to deal with these types of situations appropriately.

-Additionally, the support tech will need to be able and willing to share technical knowledge with their team and higher ups.
+Additionally, the support tech will need to be able and willing to share technical knowledge with their team and higher-ups.
 Companies are vulnerable if only one person in the office possesses unique knowledge, so your tech will need to be willing to share knowledge as a team member.
 There needs to be a steady stream of open communication.

 5. Passion for Technology